 Consult With An Experienced Animal Attack Attorney

 Dog bites and animal attacks can cause severe or permanent physical damage as well as acute emotional trauma.
-For skilled legal guidance, contact our Arizona law firm online or call 480-359-1758 or 800-409-2187 for a free initial consultation with one of our compassionate lawyers.
+For skilled legal guidance, contact our Arizona law firm online or call (480) 503-9217 or (480) 686-9400 for initial consultation with one of our compassionate lawyers.